 |Iodine (as potassium iodide)||75 mcg|

 SkinVance + Zinc can be used by anyone who is experiencing poor skin health as a result of hormonal imbalance or change (during teen years or menopause), poor blood sugar control or some combination of the two.
 SkinVance + Zinc is ideal for those who are trying to improve their skin quality, as well as as an assistive therapy to active medical treatment for acne.

 You should not take SkinVance + Zinc if you are hypersensitive or allergic to any of the active or inactive ingredients of SkinVance + Zinc.
-Using any supplements or medications while pregnant should be according to the advice of your doctor.
+Do not take SkinVance + Zinc if you are pregnant or breastfeeding.

 The ingredients contained in SkinVance + Zinc generally have low side-effect profiles even when used for extended periods.
 Side-effects are unlikely to be experienced at the dosages provided by SkinVance + Zinc.
 For large doses of the individual ingredients, side-effects are mostly of a gastrointestinal nature, including abdominal discomfort or nausea.
 To reduce the chance of side effects, it is recommended that SkinVance + Zinc is taken with meals.

 Yes, SkinVance + Zinc may be taken with most prescription drugs, including oral contraceptives and diabetic drugs such as metformin.
 Caution, however, must be taken with anti-diabetic medication, as the blood sugar-lowering effect of SkinVance + Zinc may enhance their action and leave you with symptoms of low blood sugar.
 Caution must also be taken when used with blood thinners such warfarin.
 It is always important to inform your doctor of what supplements you are taking, especially if you are already being treated for another condition.